metabrainz/listenbrainz-server/README.md

 `config.py` to the OAuth Client ID and OAuth Client Secret of your application.

-### Build docker containers
+### Start the services

-    $ docker-compose build
+    $ ./develop.sh

-This will automatically download all the needed software and build the necessary containers needed to run ListenBrainz.
+This will automatically download all the needed software and build and start the necessary containers needed to run ListenBrainz.

-To actually start the containers, do

-    $ docker-compose up

-This should start the containers and allow you to setup the database.

 ### Database initialization